Ecommerce returns are an ongoing problem that nearly every online business deals with.

 As to be expected, this influx in product returns is putting more and more stress on the shoulders of ecommerce store owners.
 57 percent of retailers report that dealing with returns has had a negative impact on their day-to-day operations, and 20 percent reported having to increase the price of their products to offset the cost of customers sending items back.

-In this Insight, we’ll be focusing on seven tactics you can employ to help reduce returns for your business and provide a better buying experience for your customers.
+In this Insight, we’ll be focusing on specific strategies you can employ to help reduce returns for your business and provide a better shopping experience for your customers.

 Here’s what we’ll be covering: